1. Does the Intel® System Controller Hub (Intel® SCH) US15W chipset serial digital video out (SDVO) interface support the DisplayPort* output?

-13. I have seen some retail platforms provide Hybrid Multi-monitor support via Intel® Embedded Graphics Drivers and the Intel® System Controller Hub (Intel® SCH) US15W chipset.
-Does the Intel SCH US15W chipset provide Hybrid Multi-monitor support via Intel Embedded Graphics Drivers?
+13. I have seen some retail platforms provide hybrid multi-monitor support via Intel Embedded Graphics Drivers and the Intel SCH US15W chipset.
+Does the Intel SCH US15W chipset provide hybrid multi-monitor support via Intel Embedded Graphics Drivers?

-The Intel Embedded Graphics Drivers 10.3.1 product brief and Intel Embedded Graphics Drivers 10.3.1 feature matrix currently list the Intel SCH US15W chipset as not supported for Hybrid Multi-monitor graphics using Intel Embedded Graphics Drivers.
+The product brief and feature matrix for Intel Embedded Graphics Drivers 10.3.1 currently list the Intel SCH US15W chipset as not supported for hybrid multi-monitor graphics using Intel Embedded Graphics Drivers.